-The templates you actually need are the ones that go to your subscribers — the people who opted in on your landing page because you offered something valuable.
+The templates you actually need go to your subscribers — the people who opted in on your landing page because you offered something valuable.
 These emails need to build trust, deliver on your promise, and introduce your recommendation so naturally that clicking your affiliate link feels like the obvious next step.

 That is what this guide provides: 7 email templates designed for beginner affiliate marketers who are building an email list and need a sequence that converts subscribers into commissions.